 Administrative License Revocation Hearings in Texas

-Legal Assistance from a San Antonio DWI Lawyer
+Legal Assistance From a San Antonio DWI Lawyer

 After being pulled over for suspected DWI in Texas, if you refuse to take a blood or breath test, you face a license suspension of up to two years.
 This suspension falls under the Administrative License Revocation (ALR) Program, which is a civil process as opposed to the criminal court process.
 The Texas ALR Program was established to handle individuals arrested for DWI or BWI (boating while intoxicated) who would not take or who failed these tests.